-From public infrastructure funding to the record long land bubble, each report reveals a unique insight into the role society plays in the economy.
+From public infrastructure funding to the counter-intuitive request that landholders would be better off if they faced higher taxation, each report reveals a unique insight into the role society plays in the economy.

 - The First Interval – Evaluating ACT’s Land Value Tax Transition.
 Prosper Australia commissioned Dr. Cameron Murray to examine the early benefits of ACT’s 20 year process replacing conveyancing stamp duty with land tax.